adrizein/json-template/README.md

-# json-template
+# jsontemplate
 Python module for defining templates JSON files which can be used to validate their Python equivalents (obtained with `json.load` for example) and cast them into type-consistent dictionaries.

 ## Introduction
-The goal of json-template is to allow developers to define JSON templates in Python in a simple and elegant manner.
+The goal of jsontemplate is to allow developers to define JSON templates in Python in a simple and elegant manner.

 The most obvious use case of this module is to check and enforce the types of a config file written in JSON instead of just using `json.load` and casting every value within the concerned submodules.
 This module allows for a more explicit and centralized way of controlling the types of the configuration values for a Python project.

 The Python 3 port of this package is available on the python3 branch.

 ## Features
-Here a the most important features of json-template:
+Here a the most important features of jsontemplate:

 1. Pure python template definition
 2. JSON file structure validation